Kennedy Agyapong

 Kennedy Ohene Agyapong (born 16 June 1960) is a Ghanaian politician and businessman who represented Assin Central in parliament as a member of the New Patriotic Party.
 He was first elected as a member of parliament in 2000 to the seat of Assin North.
 He retained his seat in the year 2004 and 2008 parliamentary elections.
 In 2012, he was elected in the new seat of Assin Central and was re-elected in 2016.
 He also retained his seat in the 2020 general elections.
 He was the Chairman of the Parliament's Defense and Interior Committee under the Akuffo-Addo led administration.
 He is known for his fiery oratory skills and persona.

 Early life and education

-Ohene Agyapong was born on 16 June 1960 to Francis Ohene Kofi Agyapong and Mary Nsiah at Assin Dompim in the Central Region of Ghana.
+Kennedy Ohene Agyapong was born on 16 June 1960 to Francis Ohene Kofi Agyapong and Mary Nsiah at Assin Dompim in the Central Region of Ghana.
 He had his secondary education at Adisadel College in the Central Region.
 Agyapong holds a GCE A-Level and studied at the Fordham University, New York, USA.
 He is a farmer and businessman, director of Assin Farms, Supercare Group of Companies and Hollywood Shopping Centre.